jwcarr/eyekit/GUIDE.md

 - Synchronization of fixation data with other types of experimental event
 - Support for nontextual objects, such as images or shapes
 - Interactive tools for cleaning up raw data
+- General testing and the addition of more unit tests